Skip to content

 Step-by-step: Nepal to Poland

-Poland deployment is more document-intensive than Gulf: 45–75 days.
-Steps include employer's work-permit application in Poland (starosta approval, 7–30 days), DOFE Nepal pre-approval, medical examination, Type D visa at the Polish Embassy in Kathmandu (15–25 days appointment wait), and PDO.
-Language is not required for factory roles but basic Polish (numbers, instructions) is helpful — our PDO includes a 90-minute basics session.
+Poland deployment is more document-intensive than Gulf: 45–75 days total.
+Steps: employer's work-permit (starosta) application in Poland (7–30 days), DOFE Nepal pre-approval, medical, Type D visa at the Polish Embassy in Kathmandu (15–25 day appointment wait), and PDO.
+No Polish language is required for factory roles, though our PDO includes a 90-minute basics session for numbers and workplace instructions.

 1. 1